hannahql/hannahql.github.io/_pages/about.md

 # About Me

 Hi!
-I'm currently a Postdoctoral Associate at MIT, working with Aleksander Madry, Asu Ozdaglar, Daron Acemoglu, Adam Berinsky, and David Rand.
+I'm an assistant professor at [Columbia Business School](https://home.gsb.columbia.edu/) in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division.

+Previously, I was a postdoctoral associate at MIT.
 I received my PhD in Operations Research from Stanford University, where I was advised by [Ramesh Johari](http://web.stanford.edu/~rjohari/) and [Gabriel Weintraub](https://gweintra.people.stanford.edu/).
 At Stanford I was affiliated with the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
 Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.

-**Update:** I'm excited to announce that I will join [Columbia Business School](https://home.gsb.columbia.edu/) as an assistant professor in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division, starting Summer 2023!

 # Research Interests